*Client With Shoulder Injury

 3) Gate Theory Of Pain- The sensations of touch and pain travel to the brain at different rates along the nerves with touch being the quicker response.
 With a constant mechanical stimulation to the area we allow the patient to feel more relief and less pain.
 The IASTM provides this stimulation resulting in a decrease of pain while working.

 4) Sympathetic Mechanism of Pain Relief- IASTM interrupts the cycle of injury by restoring circulation and increasing normal cell production.
-Gua Sha on the affected injury sens signals to the body to produce cells that release histamine and begin the process of healing and pain reduction.
+Gua Sha on the affected injury sends signals to the body to produce cells that release histamine and begin the process of healing and pain reduction.

 How Scar Tissue Affects The Body